Bibhuti-Bhusan-Panda/World-Bank-Debt-A-Data-Driven-Analysis/README.md

 ![Database](https://img.shields.io/badge/Database-PostgreSQL-orange.svg)
 ![Project](https://img.shields.io/badge/Project-Data_Analysis-green.svg)

-[cite_start]This project provides a comprehensive SQL-based analysis of international debt data from The World Bank[cite: 2]. [cite_start]The primary objective is to query a detailed dataset to extract meaningful insights about the debt owed by developing countries across various economic indicators[cite: 2].
+This project provides a comprehensive SQL-based analysis of international debt data from The World Bank.
+The primary objective is to query a detailed dataset to extract meaningful insights about the debt owed by developing countries across various economic indicators.

 ## Table of Contents
 - [About the Dataset](#about-the-dataset)